openforis/sepal-doc/docs/source/modules/dwn/clip-time-series.rst

 Using the :code:`planet` driver, three types of mosaics can be selected (and mixed together):

--   NICFI bianual mosaics
+-   **NICFI biannual mosaics**
--   NICFI monthly mosaics
+-   **NICFI monthly mosaics**
--   Other (any other mosaics associated with the user API key)
+-   **Other** (any other mosaics associated with the user API key)

 Thumbnails
 **********

-Select a thumbnail size, which will be the minimal size of the thumbnail used.
-If the shape defined in the first panel is bigger, the software will try to find the smallest square around the shape, centred on its centroid.
+Select a thumbnail size, which will be the minimum size of the thumbnail used.
+If the shape defined in the first pane is bigger, the software will try to find the smallest square around the shape, centred on its centroid.

 .. attention::